jeffjanderson/backup-tap/README.md

     echo "METADATA_STORE_ACCESS_TOKEN is $METADATA_STORE_ACCESS_TOKEN"
     ```

-16. Include new access token in tap-values.yaml and update of TAP on the backup cluster and make sure it reconciles.
+16. Include the new bearer token in tap-values.yaml and update of TAP on the backup cluster and make sure it reconciles (you may need to kick some packages).
-17. Change DNS of your TAP GUI to point to the tanzu-system-ingress of your new backup TAP GUI
+17. Change DNS of your TAP GUI to point to the tanzu-system-ingress of your new backup TAP GUI.
 18. Observe the state of things in your backup TAP GUI:
     * Validate the following are available from what you noted before starting the recovery: